OUR STORY

 WILDERNESS, WILD RIVERS, & MONUMENTS

-Arizona Wilderness Coalition (AWC) formed in 1979 as an all-volunteer organization instrumental in the passage of two landmark bills, establishing the 90 designated Wilderness Areas Arizona boasts today and leading the campaign that gained Wild & Scenic designation for Fossil Creek.
+Arizona Wilderness Coalition (AWC) formed in 1979 as an all-volunteer organization instrumental in the passage of two landmark bills, establishing the 90 designated Wilderness Areas and the Verde River's wild & scenic segment, which Arizona boasts today.
+As AWC, Wild Arizona helped lead the campaign that gained Wild & Scenic designation for Fossil Creek.
 Grand Canyon Wildlands Council (GCWC) was founded in 1996 to implement a conservation area network for the Grand Canyon Ecoregion.
-GCWC conducted assessments that were the basis of the Grand Canyon-Parashant and Vermilion Cliffs National Monuments near Grand Canyon.
-Together, we are able to expand our resources, broaden our constituency and geographical focus, and redefine our narrative.
+GCWC conducted assessments that were the basis of the Grand Canyon-Parashant and Vermilion Cliffs National Monuments on the north rim of Grand Canyon.
+In 2023, Wild Arizona helped add Baaj Nwaavjo, I'tah Kukveni, Ancestral Footprints of the Grand Canyon to Arizona's list of protected landscapes.
+Together, we are expanding our resources, broadening our constituencies and geographical focus, and recrafting the story of conserving Arizona for a thriving healthy future.

 OUR MISSION